YoCodingMonster/OpenFreezeCenter/README.md

-# MSI-Dragon-Center-for-Linux
+# MSI Dragon Center for Linux
-Creating MSI Dragon Center like App for Linux Users final name will be disided soon!
+# official name :- OpenFreezeCenter

 - This project will be weekly Updated!
 - For more features do comment and share your views!